Taking Time Away from the College

 Disciplinary Suspension from the College

 A student suspended from the College for a violation of the Code of Student Conduct may not participate in classes or other College activities during the identified period of suspension.
-Students will receive "W" or “WF” grades for all registered courses depending upon the time of the semester when suspension takes effect.
 Suspension extending beyond the semester in which action is taken shall consist of full semesters and/or summer sessions.
 Conditions for readmission may be specified in the disciplinary outcome letter.

 Returning to ESF

 Any formerly matriculated student who wishes to re-enroll must complete an application for readmission.
-Undergraduate applications can be obtained and submitted to the Office of the Dean for Student Affairs at least45 days before the start of each semester.
+Undergraduate applications can be obtained from and submitted to the Office of the Dean of Students at least45 days before the start of each semester.
 Graduate applications can be completed and submitted online through the Graduate Student Applicant Portal.
-Typically, students must wait a full semester after withdrawal from the college before applying for readmission.

 Readmission is not guaranteed, however it is generally a pro-forma decision for students who leave in good academic standing (with a cumulative GPA above a 2.00), and for fewer than 2 years.
 A student’s academic, disciplinary, and financial record will be reviewed as a part of the readmission process.
 Outstanding disciplinary action or sanctions prior to a student’s departure must be completed for readmission consideration.
 Students who departed for health-related reasons will be asked to submit documentation regarding satisfactory progress to return from their care provider(s).
 Note: Students with additional outstanding disciplinary action must reconcile these charges/sanctions prior to readmission.